 - Business Logic

-- Security Integration incorporates different layers of security like Org level, object level, field level and record level security.
-These are implemented using profiles, permission sets, sharing settings which provide any application a robust and flexible model to manage org and data securely.
+- Security Integration: It incorporates different layers of security like organization level, object level, field level, and record-level security.
+These are implemented using profiles, permission sets, and sharing settings which provide any application with a robust and flexible model to manage org and data securely.

-- Business Logic Integration helps extend the business logic present in Force.com with outside platforms.
-In the case of inbound logic integration, it is handled using Apex Web Services for Inbound and Apex Callouts for Outbound.
-It typically handles a scenario where business logic is spread across several applications to implement the complete end-to-end business process.
+- Business Logic Integration: Salesforce provides enterprises with the extension of business logic which can be linked with outsider platforms.
+It uses Apex Web Services for Inbound and Apex Callouts for Outbound for logic integration.
+It typically handles conditions where the business logic is diversified across various applications, to enable implementation of the complete end-to-end business process.

-Apex Callouts invoke external web services that utilize SOAP, and WSDL or REST Services.
+Apex Callouts brings in SOAP, and WSDL or REST Services.
 Two ways to generate callouts are importing the WSDL into Apex or by HTTP (RESTful) Services classes.